 Although every drywall business needs workers’ compensation insurance, it’s not always easy to find.
 Many insurance companies avoid covering high-risk industries.
 The more accidents that happen in your industry, the more difficult buying insurance becomes.

-And since drywall contractor injuries are common, you may find yourself hitting a brick wall.
+And since Drywall Installer Workers Compensation contractor injuries are common, you may find yourself hitting a brick wall.
 There are three places you can look to buy workers’ comp: private insurance, State Fund, and PEOs.

-Private insurance is where most drywall companies look first.
+Private insurance is where most Drywall Installer Workers Compensation companies look first.
 These insurers can help you find a custom plan that fits the needs of your employees.
 While this may sound ideal, not every company can get coverage.

 Private insurers don’t have to sell you a policy.
-If they feel your industry is too risky, which is often the case for drywall installers, they may turn you away.
+If they feel your industry is too risky, which is often the case for Drywall Installer Workers Compensation, they may turn you away.

 The next insurance option is the State Fund.
 Even if you are high-risk or have a high-mod rating, you can get coverage from the government.
 They will sell a policy to any company, no matter how many claims you have.
 The problem with State Fund insurance, however, is the price.
 These plans are often the most expensive out there.